aleximorin/Glaciers/README.md

   - matplotlib

 Some of those are probably dependant on other ones, I'm not particularly familiar with the necessary order of installation.

+Simply download the whole package and follow along the instructions located in the Glaciers_test_case.py file